 Mesomorph- Athletic build, muscular, strong, tends to build and retain muscle easily, gains fat easier than ectomorphs but harder than endomorphs.

 Ectomorphs have a very fast metabolism and trouble storing fat.
-This makes building muscle very difficult for this body type.
-Cardio is usually limited to the minimal healthy limit because burning calories through high-intensity cardiovascular training is not required.
-Ectomorphs need a lot of calories in order to gain muscle or body fat, so basically, you can eat like a horse!
-This type of person can usually consume more carbohydrates than other body types because ectomorphs need a high carb diet to sustain energy since their metabolism is very fast.
-Now, remember that not all carbohydrates are created the same.
-White bread, sugar, white rice are quickly processed by your body and turned into sugar, which will not provide sustainable energy.
+This makes building muscle very difficult.
+Cardio is usually limited to the minimal healthy limit, because burning calories through high-intensity cardiovascular training is not needed.
+Ectomorphs need a lot of calories in order to gain muscle or body fat.
+Basically, you can eat like a horse!
+This type of person can usually consume more carbohydrates than other body types because of their fast metabolism.
 Complex carbs are the best way to get sustained energy, i.e. whole grains, oatmeal, brown rice, quinoa, potatoes, lentils, and beans.
 Ectomorphs should also eat a good amount of protein and healthy fat in order to build and retain lean muscle mass.
 If an ectomorph is trying to gain weight or build muscle, I recommend eating protein and complex carbs frequently throughout the day and right before you go to bed.

 The recommended training regimen for Ectomorphs is a strength training program that focuses on big muscle groups, perhaps a 3-day split of moderate to high volume of total body functional movements.
 The rep scheme for endomorphs is 4-6 sets of 8-12 reps and you will need to use heavy weights.
 This keeps your muscles under tension longer, so you will build more.
 Rest between sets is usually 1-3 minutes since the lifting is more intense.
 You can even implement supersets or a pyramid rep scheme to build more strength.